JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_11.md

 Two of my favorite paragraphs refer to the concept that Jesus taught about the kingdom of heaven and the spiritual and personal transformation of the individual: “The kingdom of heaven is within you.”
 <br style="clear:both;"/>

 > At different times and in varying circumstances it appears that Jesus may have presented numerous concepts of the “kingdom” in his public teachings, but to his apostles he always taught the kingdom as embracing man’s personal experience in relation to his fellows on earth and to the Father in heaven.
-Concerning the kingdom, his last word always was, “The kingdom is within you.” ([UB 170:1.13](/en/The_Urantia_Book/170#p1_13))
+Concerning the kingdom, his last word always was, “The kingdom is within you.” (<a id="a248_384"></a>[UB 170:1.13](/en/The_Urantia_Book/170#p1_13))

 [Read more](/en/article/Luis_Coll/Mi_parrafo_favorito)